What should you do if the power goes out?

 Electric Service is normally very reliable.
 However, power outages occur for different reasons.
 If you experience a power outage, please take the following action:

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
-If there is a breaker below the meter, be sure to check it as well.
-Try to reset the breakers by switching them OFF then ON.
+If there is a breaker below the meter, check it as well.
+Reset the breakers by switching them OFF then ON.
 If you have fuses that have blown, replace them with the proper size fuse.
-It is always a good idea to keep extra fuses on hand in the event that a fuse fails.
+Keep extra fuses on hand.

 - Contact neighbors to find out if they are without electric service.
-This information will help in determining whether or not the outage is an individual outage or a line outage.
+This will help determine whether or not the outage is an individual outage or a line outage.

 - Turn on your portable radio and listen for a news report from Federated REA.
 This will occur only when there has been a major planned outage or catastrophic conditions.

 - Leave doors closed on refrigerators and freezers as much as possible during outages.
-Food will keep much longer if the doors are left closed.
+Food will keep much longer.

-- If any member of your family is on a life-support system, please use this form and notify the Cooperative so their name and address can be placed on a priority service list.
+- If any member of your family is on a life-support system, notify the Cooperative so they can be placed on a priority service list.

-- If it appears that the problem is with the cooperative's equipment and facilities, please call the cooperative for assistance.
-Be prepared to provide the name on the account, the location number and your telephone number.
+- If it appears that the problem is with the cooperative's equipment, please call the cooperative.
+Provide the name on the account, the location number and telephone number.

 - It should be noted that a member will be charged a service fee for outages if an outage is found to be related to the member's wiring.